mrisher/smtp-sts/reporting.md

 TLS-Report-Domain: Receiver-Domain
 TLS-Report-Submitter: Sender-Domain
 ```
+The `TLS-Report-Submitter` value MUST match the value found in the filename
+and the [@!5321] domain from the `contact-info` from the report body.
+These
-These message headers MUST be included and should allow for easy searching for
+message headers MUST be included and should allow for easy searching for all
-all reports submitted by a report domain or a particular submitter, for example
+reports submitted by a report domain or a particular submitter, for example
 in IMAP [@?RFC3501]:

 `s SEARCH HEADER "TLS-Report-Domain" "example.com"`